lkmnch/Txt2BPMN/README.md

 3) Export Diagrams as SVG or as bpmn-file

 ## How to use the app with Docker:

+(You will need an open ai api key and docker installed)

 1. Pull the image from GitHub Container Registry:
 ```
 docker pull ghcr.io/lkmnch/text2bpmn:latest